Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Simulation studies

-As illustrated in the Supplementary Materials, the above findings apply also to more general data structures which do not meet the assumptions required to prove the theory in Sections \ref{sec_2.1}--\ref{sec_2.2}.
-These results motivate further exploration in real--world studies, presented in Section \ref{sec_3}.
+As shown in Figure \ref{fsimu2} of the Supplementary Material, the above findings also apply to general data structures beyond the Assumptions~\ref{ass_1}--\ref{ass_3} we require to prove theory in Section~\ref{sec_2}.
+In fact, we obtain similar conclusions also when inducing either structured decaying pairwise correlation $\mbox{cor}(x_{ij},x_{i'j})=0.75^{|i-i'|}$ over the rows of $X$, or strong pairwise correlation $\mbox{cor}(x_{ij},x_{ij'})=0.75$ across the columns of $X$.
+Since in these simulations $\mbox{var}(x_{ij})=1$, then correlations coincide with covariances.
+Such results motivate additional explorations in real-world studies in Section~\ref{sec_3}.